zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 to choose the best options for certificates type and properties according to your Zowe deployment plan:

 1. Do you plan to use existing certificates?
-   1. Yes, I already have certificates for my server/s
+   1. Yes, I already have certificates for my server/s.
-   2. No, I don't have certificates for my server/s
+   2. No, I don't have certificates for my server/s.

-2. Will your installation run on mainframe (z/OS, USS)?
-   1. Yes, all Zowe server components will be hosted on the mainframe.
-   2. No, all Zowe server components will be installed off-platform (z/OS).
-   3. Hybrid approach - some Zowe server components will be installed on-platform and some will be installed off-platform.
+2. Are your certificates self-signed?
+   1. Yes, my existing certificates are self-signed.
+   2. No, my existing certificates are signed by trusted CA.

-3. What is your target environment
+3. What is your target environment?
-   1. Production - Live production systems open for access from the internet/VPN
+   1. Production - Live production systems open for access from the internet/VPN.
-   2. Test (Services, Integrations, Set up, )
-   3. Zowe Development (Enhance Zowe, Develop extensions, Develop services, ...)
-   4. Private system (Learning, Experimenting)
+   2. Test/Dev/Private (Learning, Experimenting).

 4. What certificates storage type you plan to use?
-   1. I plan to use z/OS keyring
+   1. I plan to use z/OS keyring.
-   2. I plan to use keystore/truststore files pair
+   2. I plan to use keystore/truststore files pair.

-5. Was the certificate already imported to your keystore/truststore (regardless of the certificate format and storage type)
-   1. Yes, my valid certificates were previously imported
-   2. No, I need to import my new certificates

-6. Do you intend to use your certificate for server, for client, or for both?
+5. Do you intend to use your certificates for server, for client, or for both?
-   1. Server only (your service only accepts calls from TLS-secured clients)
+   1. Server only (your service only accepts calls from TLS-secured clients).
-   2. Client only (your service only performs calls to TLS-secured services)
+   2. Client only (your service only performs calls to TLS-secured services).
-   3. Server and Client (your service accepts inbound connections and performs calls to other TLS-secured services)
+   3. Server and Client (your service accepts inbound connections and performs calls to other TLS-secured services).

+6. Were the certificates already imported to your keystore/truststore (regardless of the certificate format and storage type)?
+   1. Yes, my valid certificates were previously imported.
+   2. No, I need to import my new certificates.

 ## Certificates configuration decision flow

 ![Certificates configuration decision tree](../images/install/config-certificates.png)